 07 Jul Goldfish, Supply Chain Management and Smartphones … Huh?

-According to Statistic Brain, the average attention span has dropped from 12 seconds to 8 seconds from the year 2000 to the year 2013.
-8 seconds is shorter than the attention span of a goldfish, which is 9 seconds.
+The average attention span has dropped to 8 seconds, which is shorter than the attention span of a goldfish, which is 9 seconds.
 That means an Internet marketer has 8 seconds to convince a reader that their content is worth another 8 seconds.
 The key take way for anyone is that if something is not apparent in 8 seconds, you may lose your audience.
 Supply chain executives need to understand this issue and not fight it, but leverage it.

 Providing supply chain information on Smartphones is not a new concept.
 However, taking a conventional enterprise business intelligence approach will not help.
 In a typical web-based business intelligence scenario, a user will need to drill down various times and perform several queries before getting to the relevant key performance indicators.
 In my own business, when I see a spreadsheet report, I know I need to spend more than 8 seconds to find a piece of information.
 Business intelligence systems are made for deep dive information, leveraging analytics and swimming through mountains of data.